Feeling Unappreciated as a Caregiver: 11 Ways to Cope

 Feeling unappreciated when you do so much to care for your older adult is a common issue in caregiving.

-Not feeling valued causes resentment and increases stress, eventually leading to burnout.
+Not feeling valued can cause resentment and increase stress, eventually leading to burnout.

 1. Understand why seniors might not show appreciation

-Older adults with dementia are often struggling to get through the day.
-They may not be able to think about more than the basic tasks of living.
+Older adults with dementia often struggle to get through the day.
+They may not be able to think beyond the basic tasks of living.

 2. Make self-care a priority